-As the nation faces ongoing threats of white supremacist violence and voter suppression legislation, the Zinn Education Project released an open letter signed by more than 180 prominent scholars of U.S. history urging school districts to devote more time and resources to teaching the Reconstruction era in upper elementary, middle, and high school U.S. history and civics courses.
+As the United States faces ongoing threats of white supremacist violence and voter suppression legislation, more than 240 scholars of U.S. history have signed an open letter urging school districts to devote more time and resources to teaching the Reconstruction era in upper elementary, middle, and high school U.S. history and civics courses.

-The letter’s signatories include Eric Foner, Ibram X. Kendi, Isabel Wilkerson, Bryan Stevenson, Keeanga-Yamahtta Taylor, Charles Payne, Kate Masur, James Loewen, Greg Carr, Keisha Blain, Khalil Gibran Muhammad, Joshua Rothman, Tyler Parry, Hilary Green, Erica Armstrong Dunbar, and Jeanne Theoharis.
+The letter’s signatories include Eric Foner, Ibram X. Kendi, Isabel Wilkerson, Bryan Stevenson, Keeanga-Yamahtta Taylor, Charles Payne, Kate Masur, Clarence Lusane, Greg Carr, Keisha Blain, Khalil Gibran Muhammad, Tera Hunter, Kidada E. Williams, Joshua Rothman, Tyler Parry, Hilary Green, Erica Armstrong Dunbar, and Jeanne Theoharis.

 Absent a study of Reconstruction, January 6th can seem like an aberration.
 “Too often in our schools, movies, and televisions, white supremacist mob violence, when it is acknowledged at all, is contextualized as exceptional or unusual, a departure from what is ‘normal’ or truly ‘American,’” explained University of Alabama professor Joshua D. Rothman in a Hechinger Report op-ed.
 “During postwar Reconstruction, violence by white mobs and paramilitary terrorist organizations was legion.
 These mobs particularly targeted Black lawmakers, Black voters and their allies.”

 Renowned scholar of Reconstruction Eric Foner wrote in The Nation, “January 6, 2021, will long be remembered as the day two strands of the American experience, both deeply embedded in our national history, collided.”
 These two strands are the long fight for racial justice and the counterattack of white supremacist mob violence.